Enet4/dicom-rs/dump/README.md

 by printing them in a human readable format.

 A programmatic API for dumping DICOM objects is also available.
+If you intend to use `dicom-dump` exclusively as a library, you can disable the `cli` Cargo feature.

 This tool is part of the [DICOM-rs](https://github.com/Enet4/dicom-rs) project.